 After learning about coin laundry business pros and cons, you should be able to make an informed decision about opening a laundromat.

-If you’re ready to take the plunge, partner with a reliable distributor.
+If you’re ready to take the plunge, review our laundry business tips and partner with a reliable distributor.
 Be sure to check out Laundry Solutions Company, a full-service provider of premium vended, on-premises, and multi-housing commercial laundry equipment.
 Our leasing program provides no mileage fees, no service fees, and no parts fees.
 You will be able to use high-quality Speed Queen equipment while enjoying a flexible lease and predictable payments.
-To learn more about our products and services, please give us a call at 800-838-9274 or contact us online.
+To learn more about our products and services, please give us a call at 800-383-9274 or contact us online.
 We look forward to hearing from you!